INDICATIONS

 Statin History

-Help patients with a recent CV event reduce their risk of an MI, stroke, or coronary revascularization.
+Help patients with a prior CV event reduce their risk of MACE (CV death, myocardial infarction, stroke, unstable angina requiring hospitalization, or coronary revascularization).

 Add Repatha®